Strongly coupled inert scalar sector with radiative neutrino masses

 has been found that lies within the experimental constraints described above as can be seen in the Table \ref{tab:numerical scalars}.
 This demonstrates that the proposed scalar sector, even with the strong dynamics associated with the new gauge symmetry, can reproduce a trilinear Higgs self-coupling consistent with current observational limits.

-Beyond this, we evaluate the contribution of the new visible scalar sector to the quantum one-loop corrections to the trilinear self-coupling.
+Beyond this, we evaluate the contribution of the scalar sector to the quantum one-loop corrections to the trilinear self-coupling.
 A detailed analysis of such corrections in extended Higgs sectors can be found in \cite{Arhrib:2015hoa, Kanemura:2016lkz, Moyotl:2016fdk, Kanemura:2017wtm}.
 The main Feynman diagrams contributing to this correction are shown in Figure \ref{fig:trilinear}.
-It should be noted that the inert particle sector will not be considered due to its coupling with the strongly coupled dark sector, whose consequences at low energies are being neglected.

 For this study, we consider the off-shell decay process $h(q) \to h(q_1)h(q_2)$, where $q_1^2=q_2^2=m_h^2$ and $q^2 \neq m_h^2$.
 The treatment of ultraviolet divergences follows the renormalization procedure outlined in \cite{Arhrib:2015hoa}.
 The effective trilinear operator is given by: